-Cobblestone sidewalks, beautiful parks, historic buildings – the city of Boston provides the perfect setting for couples looking for a romantic little rendezvous.
+Cobblestone sidewalks, beautiful parks, historic buildings – the city of Boston provides the perfect setting for couples looking for a romantic getaway.

-Whether you’re a visitor from out of town, or a couple of locals looking for some weekend romance, these romantic things to do in Boston are sure to be a memorable experience for you and your special someone.
+Whether you’re a visitor from out of town for Valentine’s Day 2017, or a couple of locals looking for some weekend romance, these romantic things to do in Boston are sure to be a memorable experience for you and your special someone.

 Visit the Boston Common